Phone: (239) 590-1414

 In order to protect the health and safety of laboratory employees, building occupants, and the community at large, certain laboratory activities require prior approval before they may begin, or the materials procured.
 See the General Laboratory Health and Safety Manual for details.

-Notify FGCU EHS of all cases of possible overexposure to hazardous chemicals.
+Notify FGCU EH&S of all cases of possible overexposure to hazardous chemicals.
 EH&S will then conduct an exposure assessment and collect all relevant information regarding the situation.
 All incidents of overexposure must be fully documented.
-See Appendix 7, Accident Reporting.
+See Attachment 6, Accident Reporting.

 All consultations/examinations will be conducted or supervised by a licensed physician.
 These consultations and/or examinations will be provided by the employer to the employee at no cost.